mohamed-amor1/random-quote-machine/README.md

 ## Features

-- **Generate Random Quote:** Click the "Generate Quote" button to get a random quote and change the background color.
+- **Generate Random Quote:** Click the "New quote" button to get a random quote and change the background color.
-- **Tweet Quote:** Share the quote and author on Twitter by clicking the "Tweet" button.
+- **Tweet Quote:** Share the quote and author on Twitter by clicking the "Tweet" Icon.

 ## How to Use